Boston and Maine Railroad: 20th century

 The B&M flourished with the growth of New England's mill towns in the late 19th and early 20th centuries, but still faced financial struggles.
 It came under the control of J. P. Morgan and his New York, New Haven and Hartford Railroad around 1910, but anti-trust forces wrested control back.
+Coal merchant John Leander Billard attempted a hostile takeover in 1914.
 Later, it faced heavy debt problems from track construction and from the cost of acquiring the Fitchburg Railroad, causing a corporate reorganization in 1919.

 Beginning in the 1930s, freight business was hurt by the leveling-off of New England manufacturing growth and by new competition from trucking.
 In 1925, B&M reported 2956 million net ton-miles of revenue freight and 740 million passenger-miles; at the end of the year it operated 2291 route-miles, including "42.85 miles of electric street railway".
 (Those totals do not include B&C, M&WR, StJ&LC or YH&B.)

 The B&M's most traveled and well known passenger trains included the Alouette, Ambassador, Cheshire, Day White Mountains, East Wind, Green Mountain Flyer, Gull, Kennebec, Minute Man, Montrealer/Washingtonian, Mountaineer, Pine Tree, Red Wing, and State of Maine.
 The B&M even promoted its passenger trains with the Timetable Marble radio advertisement.
 However, the popularization of the automobile doomed B&M as a passenger carrier.